-ILCS provides first-class PhD supervision and guidance from academics who are leaders in their field, in collaboration with specialists at other institutions where appropriate.
-In addition to offering a PhD programme in Modern Languages, the Institute is also able to offer PhD study in Latin American and Caribbean Studies.
+ILCS supports research in the integrated study of languages, cultures, and societies.
+In addition to offering a PhD programme in Languages and Cultures, the Institute is also able to offer PhD study in Latin American and Caribbean Studies.

-The Institute supports, promotes, and facilitates research in Modern Languages.
-Though the Institute has established strengths in French, German, Italian, and Spanish, its work is increasingly focused on the study of language and culture in transnational perspective and the research that it supports is global in reach.
 The Institute enables researchers to collaborate in a wide range of national and international networks and activities, to engage in innovative research, and to demonstrate research value to the wider public.
-It offers research degrees and is the leading national provider in doctoral training for Modern Languages.
+It offers research degrees and is the leading national provider of doctoral training for languages and cultures.

 ILCS, and its six research centres, run and contribute to national and international cross-disciplinary and cross-cultural research seminars, lectures, workshops, colloquia and conferences.
 ILCS also hosts a thriving publications series, a conference support scheme, and a fellowships programme.
 In close collaboration with the University Council for Modern Languages, the British Academy and language area subject associations, ILCS plays a leading role in debates that concern the shape of the disciplinary area and its engagement with issues of high topical concern.
 It aims to ensure that the social, cultural and economic benefits of research in the integrated study of languages, cultures, and societies research are widely recognised.